Easy Old Fashioned Apple Cobbler Recipe

 Any Amazon links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

 Want to learn how to make apple cobbler?
-This is an easy apple cobbler recipe that you can make anytime you have extra apples and want a special homemade treat.
+This is an easy old-fashioned apple cobbler recipe that you can make anytime you have extra apples and want a special homemade treat.

 Apple Month Announcement